South African Rugby Union

 The South African Rugby Union (SARU) is the governing body for rugby union in South Africa and is affiliated to World Rugby.
 It was established in 1992 as the South African Rugby Football Union, from the merger of the South African Rugby Board and the non-racial South African Rugby Union (SACOS), and took up its current name in 2005.

 SARU organises several national teams, most notably the senior national side, the Springboks.
+SARU consists of 14 regional associations, each of which sends its own team to the Currie Cup, the oldest and most important league title in South Africa.
+In addition, the SuperSport Rugby Challenge takes place annually.